 Kaisa Stucke is an equity analyst and a member of both the Value Equities and International Equities Investment Committees.
-Her primary areas of coverage are the Health Care and Consumer Goods sectors.
+Her primary area of coverage as an analyst is the Consumer Goods sector.
 Kaisa is also a member of the Asset Allocation Committee and works on the fixed income portfolios.
-Kaisa contributes as an analyst to the Global Hard Assets strategy as well, where she covers the Metals and Mining sectors.
 She has previously authored market commentary for the firm's Daily Comment and Weekly Geopolitical Reports.